The Good Girlsby Sonia Faleiro

 They grew up in Katra Sadatganj, an eye-blink of a village in western Uttar Pradesh crammed into less than one square mile of land.
 It was out in the fields, in the middle of mango season, that the rumors started.

-In the ensuing months, the investigation into their deaths would implode everything that their small community held to be true, and instigate a national conversation about sex, death, honor and violence.
+In the ensuing months, the investigation into their deaths would implode everything that their small community held to be true, and instigate a national conversation about sex and violence.
 Slipping deftly behind political maneuvering, caste systems and codes of honor in a village in northern India, The Good Girls returns to the scene of their short lives and shameful deaths, and dares to ask: what is the human cost of shame?